postrational/blog/source/_posts/2015-11-29-building-beautiful-restful-apis-using-flask-swagger-flask-restplus.markdown

     $ git clone https://github.com/postrational/rest_api_demo
     $ cd rest_api_demo

-Create a virtualenv called `venv` in the application directory, activate the virtualenv and install required dependencies using `pip`:
+Create a virtual Python environment in a directory named `venv`, activate the virtualenv and install required dependencies using `pip`:

-    $ pyvenv venv
+    $ virtualenv -p `which python3` venv
     $ source venv/bin/activate
-    $ pip install -r requirements.txt
+    (venv) $ pip install -r requirements.txt

-Make sure the current working directory is on your `PYTHONPATH` and start the app:
+Now let's set up the app for development and start it:

-    $ export PYTHONPATH=.:$PYTHONPATH
+    (venv) $ python setup.py develop
-    $ python rest_api_demo/app.py
+    (venv) $ python rest_api_demo/app.py

-Now everything should be ready.
+OK, everything should be ready.
 In your browser, open the URL http://localhost:8888/api/

 You should be greeted with a page similar to the following.